-When your child is between 10 and 12 months old you may receive an 'Ages and Stages' (ASQ: 3) questionnaire in the post, with a prepaid envelope to complete and return which will be reviewed by a health professional.
+When your child is between 10 and 12 months old you will receive an Ages and Stages Questionnaire (ASQ) questionnaire in the post with a prepaid envelope.

 - Healthy eating

 - Dental health and advice on brushing teeth

 - What to do if your child is unwell

 - Communication and speech